jasonlaning/artseen-nyc-client/README.md

 # ArtSEEN NYC #

-[ArtSEEN NYC](https://artseennyc.netlify.com) is an online art community that helps users to connect with other art patrons in the New York City art scene by facilitating discussions about current exhibitions.
+[ArtSEEN NYC](https://artseennyc.netlify.com) is a community-driven platform for discussing current art exhibitions and connecting with art patrons in New York City.

 It is a responsive, full-stack app (MERN).
 The server application is in a [separate repository](https://github.com/jasonlaning/artseen-nyc-api) and is hosted separately.

 ## Features ##

-Users can:
+### Search Art Exhibitions ###
+Find art exhibitions by searching current listings (powered by the NY Art Beat API).
+Click on a search result to view exhibition stub, then start a discussion by posting a comment.
+Exhibitions that have at least one comment move to the “All Discussions” feed.
+### Discussions and Comments ###
+Discussions in the "All Discussions" feed are sorted with the most recently commented on at the top.
+Click on an individual discussion to view comments and add your own.
+The Discussions feed shows 10 discussions at a time, with a clickable button at the bottom to load more discussions if they are available.
+### View User Profiles and Follow Your Favorites ###
+Click on user profile images or usernames on either the All Discussions feed or Community Activity feed to view another user's profile image, location, and “about” section.
+Follow or unfollow other users to add or remove them from your Community Activity feed.
+### Community Activity Feed ###
+Community Activity displays the most recent comments from users you've followed.
+This includes your own comments, so you can keep track of what you've posted.
+The Community Activity feed displays 10 comments at a time, with a clickable button at bottom to load additional comments if they are available.
+### User Settings ###
+Upload a new profile photo, or edit location and “about” sections to control what others see when they view your profile.
+### Try a Demo ###

-- Try a demo account (unique instances with pre-populated settings; commenting is disabled for demo accounts)
+Not ready to sign up?
+Try a demo account instead.
+Demo accounts are unique instances with pre-populated settings.
+Commenting is disabled for demo accounts.
+### Sign Up ###
-- Sign up for a unique user account, login/logout.
+Sign up for a unique, secure user account with a username and password.
-- Edit profile settings for profile image, location, and "about".
-- Search current art exhibitions in New York (provided by the NY Art Beat API), and initiate a new discussion by posting a comment.
-- View a feed of "All Discussions" that are sorted according to those most recently commented on.
-- Click on discussion links to view an individual discussion and add comments.
-- View user profiles in comment sections and follow or unfollow other users.
-- View a "Community Activity" feed that shows the most recent comments by 'followed' users (including the user's own comments).
-Profiles are also clickable in this section in order to follow or unfollow, and the listings are sorted by most recent at the top.
-- Community Activity and All Discussions feeds display 10 entries at a time, and the user can click "load more entries" at the end of each feed in order to load another 10.
+### Responsive Layout ###
-- The layout is fully responsive, and the UI is optimized for mobile, tablet and desktop.
+The layout is fully responsive, and the UI is optimized for mobile, tablet and desktop viewports.

 ## Screenshots ##